• Skip to primary navigation

 Restrict social media time

 Social media may have incorrect information on the current pandemic.
 Watch for mindless scrolling.
-Restrict the amount of time you spend on social media and remember to stick to know factual advice such as Gov UK, NHS, CDC
+Restrict the amount of time you spend on social media and remember to stick to know factual advice such as Gov UKNHSCDC

 Look after your emotional health.